Zwinkele/calculus-solver/README.md

 Current progress:
     - The data structures that we expect to need for the project are in Structures.hs.
     - We've written the first draft of the code for basic parsing of expressions and laws in Parser.hs, and have an empty derivation function in Derivation.hs.
+Eventually, we'd like to read laws from a file, and read expressions from user input.

 Future plans:
     - Finishing touches on parsing code (week 1)